Climate Change and Agriculture

 CSIRO LOOC-C Tool

-This is not a carbon accounting tool.
-Instead it assesses the outcomes of carbon abatement projects and gives you an idea of opportunities for projects on your property.
-Carbon Sequestration
+The landscape options and opportunities for carbon abatement calculator (LOOC-C) is not a carbon accounting tool.
+It assesses the outcomes of carbon abatement projects and gives you an idea of opportunities for projects on your property.

 The Cool Farm Tool

-This is an online platform that was developed by Unilever, the University of Aberdeen, and the Sustainable Food Lab.
+The Cool Farm Tool is an online platform that was developed by Unilever, the University of Aberdeen, and the Sustainable Food Lab.
 It is maintained through the Cool Farm Alliance which includes industry, academia, NGO's, and consultancies and quantifies on-farm greenhouse gas emissions and soil carbon sequestration.
 Emissions calculations are based on grower inputted data and site sensitive empirical research from a broad range of published data sets and IPCC methods.
 The platform is one of the few that includes calculations of soil carbon sequestration based on results of published studies built from over 100 global datasets.
 This platform requires a greater level of data input and training to interpret.
-The Cool Farm Tool

 Carbon Farming and Markets